 Many people spend their lives reacting to situations instead of being proactive and figuring out the needs and values that drive them.
 Even when they think they know their purpose, they often mistake it with a short-term goal.
 Many others who are asking themselves this question truly want to find meaning – but they have no idea how to find purpose in life.

 Goals, like buying a house or opening a business, yield a sense of achievement and are essential to living the life you desire.
-But purpose takes your life to an even higher level.
+Purpose takes those goals to an even higher level.
 At Date With Destiny, Tony tells everyone in the room: “I will tell you right now, there’s one word that will give you happiness, one.
 You’ll remember it as long as you live: progress.
 Progress equals happiness.
 Achieving goals does not equal happiness.”
 So if you’re asking yourself, “What is my purpose?,” what you’re really asking for is progress – a true sense of fulfillment.
 And fulfillment isn’t a luxury or leisure activity – it’s a necessity.

 Research shows that finding your purpose is linked to living longer.
 Researchers surveyed nearly 7,000 older adults on the relationship between mortality and finding your purpose.
 Participants who did not have a strong sense of meaning in their lives were more than twice as likely to die prematurely as those who had figured out their purpose in life.
 Having a sense of purpose also reduced the incidence of cardiovascular events like heart attack and stroke.
 These results were universal, even when controlled for income, race, gender and education level.
-Researchers concluded that asking yourself what your purpose in life is – and finding it – is as important for longevity as is living a healthy lifestyle.
+Researchers concluded that finding your purpose helps you live longer.
+It’s also essential for happiness and fulfillment.

 It is a combination of the science of achievement and the art of fulfillment that creates the road to happiness and a life of meaning.
 To succeed in finding your purpose, you must master this balance.

-The questions “What is my purpose in life?” and “How can I be happy?” are actually the same.
-If you let your past conditioning control how you evaluate that and dictate how to discover your purpose, you’re going to live a life based on others’ expectations.
-You can never truly understand how to find your purpose by looking outside of yourself.
-Everything you need is right at your fingertips.
+The questions “What is my purpose in life?” and “How can I be happy?” are actually the same – and they have the same answer.
+You can never truly understand how to find your purpose by listening to others’ opinions and seeking outside approval.

 If you focus only on achieving short-term goals, you will never find your true passion or learn how to find your purpose.
 The goals you work toward must always be based on finding your purpose.
 If they’re not, you’ll only feel a fleeting sense of accomplishment and will soon be seeking something more.
 You won’t be able to see that life is happening for you instead of to you.

-If you develop a value system and focus on an abundance mindset, your purpose in life becomes much clearer.
+Developing an abundance mindset is like opening your eyes to life: You will see beauty and goodness all around you.
+With this new perspective, your purpose in life becomes much clearer.
 You question less and less how to find your purpose because you feel like you have more of the answers and that you are on the path to achieving meaningful goals.

 True fulfillment comes from designing your own life.
 This is how you unlock the extraordinary.
 To find your purpose, you must decide what’s truly right, and know it in your heart and soul.
 You must not let yourself be driven by fear or anxiety.
 A decision made from fear is always the wrong decision.
 It will not help you understand “What is my purpose?” but instead confuse the issue even more.

-Can you pick up a pencil and sketch a lifelike portrait?
-Have you always been able to pick out a tune on a piano after you’ve heard it only once?
-When you look closely at the activities or skills that have always come easily to you, you’ll likely stumble upon passions that you can turn into a profitable career.
+Your abilities are connected to that sense of joy, so examine them, too: Can you pick up a pencil and sketch a lifelike portrait?
+Do your friends tell you that you’re a great listener?
+When you look closely at the activities or skills that come naturally and also bring you joy, you’ll likely stumble upon passions that you can turn into a profitable career.

 Before you can ask yourself “What is my purpose?” you first have to know what an ideal world looks like and how you fit into it.
 Creating a life vision statement involves identifying what life would look like if everyone were living up to their fullest potential.
 This will help you develop a roadmap to guide you in the proper direction.